icq4ever/ofDashDocArchive/README.md

 - [Velocity](https://velocity.silverlakesoftware.com/) : Windows

 ## how to install?
-- Dash for Mac : search in `contribution`
+- Dash for Mac : download in app `user contribution` section
-- Velocity : search in `contribution`
+- Velocity : download in app `user contribution` section
-- Zeal : unzip and place to `docset storage directory`
+- Zeal : unarchive and place to `docset storage directory`

 ## credit
 - oF 0.8.4 : @[marcusficner](http://github.com/marcusficner)